mtharrison/susie/README.md

 # SuSiE - Server-Sent Events with hapi
 [![Build Status](https://travis-ci.org/mtharrison/susie.svg)](https://travis-ci.org/mtharrison/susie)

 This is a plugin that adds simple Server-Sent Events (aka EventSource) capabilities to hapi.
 It decorates the `reply()` interface with a new method `reply.event()`.
-You can send individual events as objects, or you can simply pass a stream and some options and susie will make things work as you expect.
+You can send individual events as objects, or you can simply pass a stream and some options and SuSiE will make things work as you expect.

 You probably already know this but install it with: `npm install --save susie`